Your first few hires matter… so make them count

 Even if it may feel like taking a stab in the dark, we have enough research to know that your typical, gut-driven hiring process doesn’t find the best talent.

-The more you focus on skills over background, the more predictive your hiring process will be.
+The more you focus on skills over background during the applicant screening process, the more predictive your hiring process will be.

 When you're growing rapidly and every hire counts, using the process above will allow you to prove you’re making the best hiring decisions.